COMP2913-24-25/comp2913-team17/README.md

 ```
 6. Set Up Stripe

-To accomodate payments, you will need to set up Stripe CLI, instructions can be found [here](https://docs.stripe.com/stripe-cli).
-Once you have set up Stripe CLI and populated the `.env` file with your Stripe API keys, you will need to run the following command:
+To accomodate payments, you will need to install Stripe CLI, instructions can be found [here](https://docs.stripe.com/stripe-cli).
+Once you have set up Stripe CLI and populated the `.env` file with your Stripe API keys, you will need to run the following command in a separate terminal window to forward Stripe events to your local server:

 ```bash
 stripe listen --forward-to http://127.0.0.1:5000/item/stripe-webhook